On a generalization of affinoid varieties: The pro-site and pro-analytic spaces

 \section{The pro-site and pro-analytic spaces}

-Let $k$ be a complete valued field.
-It is well known that to $k$ is possible to associate a category $\bAn_k$ of analytic spaces over $k$.
-If $k$ is archimedean the construction is classical, and we are mainly interested in the case where $k = \C$.
-If $k$ is non-archimedean there are different possible choices for the definiton of what $\bAn_k$ is.
-At least there are the following choices: classical rigid analytic spaces, Berkovich analytic spaces and Huber adic spaces.
-In our work we were mainly interested on Berkovich non-archimedan space so we work with this category, but what we says in this appendix can be recasted in any setting with suitable adaptations.
-In particular when we talk about open subsets of some analytic space we refer to the open sets of the topological spaces underlying the Berkovich space and not to the admissible opens for the $G$-topology of analytic domains over it.
+Let $k$ be a complete valued field (in this appendix also the trivially valued case is allowed).
+It is possible to associate to $k$ a category $\bAn_k$ of analytic spaces over $k$.
+If $k$ is archimedean the construction is classical and we are mainly interested in the case $k = \C$.
+If $k$ is non-archimedean there are different possible choices for the definition of what $\bAn_k$ is.
+At least there are the following: Classical rigid analytic spaces, Berkovich analytic spaces and Huber adic spaces.
+In our work we were mainly interested on Berkovich spaces so we will mainly refer to this category, but what we say in this appendix can be recasted in any settings with suitable adaptations.
+In particular, when we talk about open subsets of some analytic space we refer to the open sets of the topological spaces underlying the Berkovich space and not to the admissible opens for the $G$-topology of analytic domains over it.

 \begin{defn} We call an object of $\bPro(\bAn_k)$ a $k$-\emph{pro-analytic space}. \end{defn}